 Clive R. Haynes FRPS

-We have all experienced this and it's very annoying - there it is, your masterpiece in all its glory on the screen and when printed, the colours are slightly different or there is a colour caste.
+We have all experienced prints that haven't lived up to out expectation and it's very annoying.
+There it is, your masterpiece in all its glory on the screen and when printed, the colours are slightly different or there's a colour cast.
 What to do?

 In order to have a good chance of printing what you see, I lay out some basic guidelines.
 These are based on my experience and those of a number of my colleagues.

 I also suggest that if you're using an Epson or a Canon printer, you begin your tests with Epson or Canon paper (say, 'Glossy') as at least both paper and printer should be compatible!
 However other papers are available from different manufacturers and suppliers.
 See my reference to PermaJet below.

 For older computer systems and Photoshop pre CS versions only:

 I include Adobe Gamma here for completeness only.
 If you have an up-to-date operating system or Photoshop CS or CC then skip this bit.
 It was very much a 'general purpose' tool and technology has moved on.
 The utility helped to set the 'gamma' brightness/contrast point of the monitor.